Philosophy

 The problem with fitness apps

 Dumb trackers are digital notepads.
-You log everything yourself.
-You get nothing back.
+You log everything yourself and get nothing back.
 No intelligence.
 No adaptation.
-No value beyond what a spreadsheet provides—and spreadsheets don't charge monthly.
+No value beyond a spreadsheet.

-Guided apps go the other direction.
-They decide everything.
-Pick your workout from a library.
+Guided apps decide everything for you.
 Follow the AI.
 Trust the algorithm.
-But they treat you like a beginner.
+They treat you like a beginner.
 Your experience becomes irrelevant.
-You lose control over your own training.

 What we believe